Need more insurance marketing ideas? Your insurance company representative will tell you to spend, spend, spend.

 7. Start a workshop for 1st time homebuyers.
 They see you as an expert they can trust when they make their first home purchase.

 8. Network at local apartment complexes for Renters Insurance quotes.
 Drop off brochures, meet the staff, explain to owners how your coverage protects them in case of renter negligence.

 9. Post on your Facebook page DAILY.
 Make it conversational and not all about boring insurance specifics.
-(Use the Insurance Marketing System for content.)
+(Use Mega Posts for content.)

 10. Start speaking at local organization meetings!
 One favorite topic?
 5 Ways To Save Money On Insurance.